dsyer/presos/decks/microservice-security.md

 * Only covers authentication
 * No distinction between users and machines

-## Network Security

-* Microservice endpoints not visible outside an internal network
-* Very secure
-* Very flexible (e.g. using virtual networks)
-* Suits architecture based on "edge" server

-## So what's wrong with that?

-* Nothing, but...
-* Annoying to debug and a little bit fiddly to maintain
-* Configuration is out of the control of developers in many cases for organizational reasons
-* There's no identity or authentication

 ## Certificate Based Security

 * Set up SSL on server so that request has to contain certificate